KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

    <J1> NO2 + hv = NO + O : 0.533*SUN;

-With :code:`#EQNTAGS on` this equation tag can be used to refer to a specific equation, as described in :ref:`lookat-and-monitor`.
-The default is :code:`#EQNTAGS off`.
+With :command:`#EQNTAGS on` this equation tag can be used to refer to a specific equation, as described in the section entitled :ref:`lookat-and-monitor`.
+The default is :command:`#EQNTAGS off`.

 .. _function:

 #FUNCTION
 ---------

-The command controls which functions are generated to compute the production/destruction terms for variable species. generates one function that computes the normal derivatives. generates two functions for the derivatives in production and destruction forms.
+The :command:`#FUNCTION` command controls which functions are generated to compute the production/destruction terms for variable species. :command:`AGGREGATE` generates one function that computes the normal derivatives. :command:`SPLIT` generates two functions for the derivatives in production and destruction forms.

 .. _hessian: